Claudio Gora

-Claudio Gora, Emilio Giordana (27 July 1913 – 13 March 1998) was an Italian actor and film director.
+Emilio Giordana (27 July 1913 – 13 March 1998), known professionally as Claudio Gora, was an Italian actor and film director.

-He was particularly prolific, making some 155 appearances in film and television over nearly 60 years (from 1939 to 1997).
-In the 1950s he did dabble with directing and screenwriting and directed the film Three Strangers in Rome in 1958 which was incidentally the first leading role by Claudia Cardinale.
-Some of his notable roles includes Adua e le compagne, directed by Antonio Pietrangeli, Tutti a casa by Luigi Comencini, and Dino Risi's A Difficult Life and Il Sorpasso.
+He made some 155 appearances in film and television over nearly 60 years, from 1939 to 1997.
+He directed the film Three Strangers in Rome in 1958 which was the first leading role by Claudia Cardinale.
+His notable roles include Adua e le compagne, directed by Antonio Pietrangeli, Tutti a casa by Luigi Comencini, and Dino Risi's A Difficult Life and Il Sorpasso.